Sug973/C-programs/README.md

 # C-programs
-This repo contain basic c program that every coders knows.
-This codes are very basic level code in C.  C is very easy programming language to learn.
+This repo contains a basic C program that every coder knows.
+These codes are very basic level code in C. C is a very easy programming language to learn.